Karen Batia, PhD

-As executive director of Heartland Health Outreach (HHO) and vice president of Heartland Alliance for Human Needs & Human Rights, she oversaw primary and oral health services, outpatient and residential mental health and addictions treatment, refugee health programs, cross-cultural interpreting services, and a continuum of other services that support people with limited access to care.
-She designed and implemented integrated health services incorporating programs that impact the social determinants of health to better position the agency to respond to health care reform.
+Dr. Batia also served as executive director of Heartland Health Outreach and vice president of Heartland Alliance for Human Needs & Human Rights.
+In this capacity, she oversaw primary and oral health services, outpatient and residential mental health and addictions treatment, refugee health programs, cross-cultural interpreting services, and a continuum of other services.
+As executive director, she designed and implemented integrated health services in order to better position the agency to respond to healthcare reform.